 Trish has been the Keynote speaker for the PAYS Summit, the Suicide Prevention Conference, and Magellan behavioral health conference.
 Additionally, she has provided in-service training for several PA school districts and has trained law enforcement officers on drug trends for the CIT program.
 She has also presented at the Annual Trauma conference, the Cape Cod Symposium, and the annual conference for the American Association for Marriage and Family Therapists (AAMFT).
 Trish specializes in ADHD, opioid use in young adults, trauma-informed care, developmental trauma, trauma and substance use disorders, trauma and the family system, family engagement, and substance use for today’s teens.
 Trish holds her MFT from Drexel University and is licensed and certified in the state of PA.

 During her career, Trish has held a variety of clinical and leadership roles.
-She is currently the Vice President of Family Services of Recovery Centers of America, which has sites in NJ, PA, MA, and MD, and provides services to adults seeking treatment for substance use disorders.
+She is currently the Vice President of Family Services of Recovery Centers of America, which has sites in NJ, PA, MA, MD, IL, and IN.
+Providing services to adults seeking treatment for substance use disorders.
 Additionally, she is a member of the NOPE task force and Partners for Success Coalition, and she holds a private practice specializing in adolescents and young adults who have been diagnosed with ADHD or Trauma.